 Japan Prepares to attack the U. S.

 It was all hands on deck for the Japanese as they meticulously hatched up a plan to destroy the U.S. Pacific Fleet.
 That made a lot of sense because, with the U.S. fleet gone, the entire Southeast Asia would be up for grasps by the Japanese.
 The empire began making preparations such as information gathering in and around the Kuril Islands.
-As of November 26, 1941, the Japanese had started building a sizable force 275 miles north of Hawaii.
+As at November 26, 1941, the Japanese had started building a sizable force 275 miles north of Hawaii.
 They had 6 aircraft carriers, 3 cruisers, 11 destroyers, and 2 battleships.
 All of these were under the command of Vice-Admiral Nagumo Chichi.
 He used this place as a base to launch what will later become the Pearl Harbor Attack.
 With their plans, all set, the Emperor of Japan, Hirohito, approved the plan on November 6.
 His final authorization came on December 1.
 There was pretty much nothing the Emperor could do.
 He was arm-twisted by several powerful military officers in the country.
 The Japanese army was the one literally calling the shots now.